efogdev/nrf54l15-module/README.md

 3. Ultra efficient: featuring TLV62569 with ≥94% efficiency at (almost) any load
 4. 1V8 pin can be used as both input (if VIN not connected) and output (up to 1.5A)
 5. Power LED (40 µA) and 2 programmable LEDs (200 µA) that can be isolated to free the pins
-6. On-board "reset" side switch for better end-user experience
+6. On-board "reset" switch and an general purpose additional button on P1.12 (High/High-Z)
 7. 1.27 mm pitch header footprint with programming pins
 8. Impedance of (almost) all traces is close to 50Ω
 9. Ready to use KiCAD symbol and footprint